John Melendez: The Tonight Show with Jay Leno

 Melendez debuted on The Tonight Show on March 29, 2004, taking over for Edd Hall.
 On the show, he was identified simply as "John Melendez" as opposed to "Stuttering John."

 In late September 2004, only six months after Melendez joined the show, NBC announced that Leno would be succeeded by Conan O'Brien in 2009.
-Throughout his first run on the Tonight Show, Melendez regularly appeared in the show's comedy sketches and did correspondent pieces.
+Throughout his 2004–2009 run on the Tonight Show, Melendez regularly appeared in the show's comedy sketches and did correspondent pieces.
+By July 2008, Leno's last Tonight Show was set for 29 May 2009.

+In December 2008, with the end of Leno's run on the Tonight Show nearing, NBC (led by the NBCUniversal president and CEO, Jeff Zucker) announced the launch of The Jay Leno Show, a new prime time 10 p.m.
+Monday-to-Friday talk show set to premiere in September 2009.
+With Leno's final Tonight broadcast imminent, during spring 2009, Melendez was uncertain whether he'd have a place on Leno's upcoming prime time show, stating in a May 2009 interview: "After May 29 I get on my knees and pray and hope Jay brings me to the new show".
+Melendez's ambiguous job status with Leno even prompted a sarcastic job offer from his former boss Stern.
+In late July 2009, Melendez was confirmed as a writer on upcoming The Jay Leno Show.
+Confirmation of his status on Leno's new prime time show came later than that of Eubanks, weeks after the end of Leno's tenure on The Tonight Show, which led to speculation that Melendez would not appear at all.

 The Jay Leno Show

 In September 2009, Melendez reunited with Leno and former Tonight bandleader Kevin Eubanks as a member of the writing staff on The Jay Leno Show.
-Confirmation of his status on Leno's new prime time show came later than that of Eubanks, weeks after the end of Leno's tenure on The Tonight Show, which led to speculation that Melendez would not appear at all.
-Melendez's ambiguous job status prompted a sarcastic job offer from his former boss Stern.

 When asked about Melendez's new role, Leno stated that Melendez would appear in comedy segments during the show and that the new show would not have a studio announcer (though Wally Wingert would later serve as show announcer).
 On The Tonight Show, Leno described his interplay with Melendez as "awkward," saying "I'd throw to Kevin Eubanks, and I'd throw to John, and I realized that my guy is Eubanks."

 Return of The Tonight Show with Jay Leno

-With the return of Leno's The Tonight Show in March 2010, Melendez continued in the writing role, which he had previously performed on The Jay Leno Show.
+Just like previously on The Jay Leno Show, with the return of Leno's The Tonight Show in March 2010, Melendez continued in the writing role.
 Melendez did not return as an announcer on the second incarnation of The Tonight Show with Jay Leno (the job went to Wally Wingert), but instead was employed as a staff writer and occasional on-air segment host until Leno's departure from The Tonight Show on February 6, 2014.

-2014–present: Other projects

-On November 4, 2015, Melendez announced that he had become the executive producer and an on-air contributor to The Stephanie Miller Show, a progressive radio talk show.
-His role was later reduced to one hour per week on Fridays, and as of fall 2016, he is no longer part of the show.

-Melendez announced in 2017 that he would be running for U.S. Senate for California against incumbent Dianne Feinstein for the 2018 election.
-It was later reported that he had withdrawn.
+2014–present